decagondev/convert_psql_to_dbdiagram/README.md

 # convert psql to dbdiagram code
-my new item in the readme.
+My new item in the readme.